jarmokivekas/tuamk-thesis/doc/main.md

 The carriers visible in the center of plotted spectra in figure \ref{fig:cic-rolloff} are DC-offset artifacts caused by phenomenon unrelated to CIC roll-off.

-The measurements verify what should be there, in theory, is observable in practice.
+The measurements verify what should be there in theory, is also observable in practice.

 ## Frequency Resolution